thurrott/DotNetPad3/README.md

 **Document actions work when viewing settings.** When you view the Settings interface, normal file operations (like typing Ctrl + O to display a File open dialog) still work.
 That shouldn't be the case, obviously, so I will investigate ways to solve this issue.

-**Custom dialog boxes are resizable.** I really like the look and feel of the custom dialogs I created for .NETpad 3.0, but there is one major issue there, and it's tied to WPF's buggy support for Windows 11 theming: You can grab the border of these windows and drag to resize them.
-Obviously, the custom dialogs should not be resizable.
-But the only way to style these windows correctly requires this.
-I will investigate a workaround for a future version of the app.

 **Selection rectangles.** Microsoft introduced a bizarre new usability feature in Windows 11 in 2024 that displays a garish black selection rectangle around the default control in a newly opened window.
 (You can see this in File Explorer, for example: The "Quick access" control is selected by default.)
 I'm not aware of a way to disable this ridiculous feature, which appears intermittently.
 But I will try to figure that out for a future version of the app (and hope that Microsoft adds a way to prevent this from displaying in Windows 11).

 ![selection-rectangle](https://github.com/user-attachments/assets/ebbca0df-0d4c-4713-90d5-4c26e39110e7)